samwize/hoiio-call-forwarding/README.md

 Upload the project folder to any PHP web server.

-Call your Hoiio number and you should hear the voice menu!
+Call your Hoiio number and the phone should ring!